Update 12 January 2022 - Important information if you are attempting to use your birth certificate to establish your Digital Identity through myGovID.

 Single status certificatesShow more

-Overseas marriage authorities often require evidence that parties to the prospective marriage are free to marry.
+Overseas marriage authorities often require evidence that parties to a prospective marriage are free to marry.
 Such evidence may be a Result of Marriage Search Certificate from the Registry of Births, Deaths and Marriages.
 This certifies that you have never been married in Western Australia, or if previously married, no further marriage has been registered.
 Only the person who is a party to the prospective marriage can apply and applications can only be submitted to the Registry Office in Perth.

 If you were legally adopted in Western Australia, you can apply for a copy of your post-adoption birth certificate from the Registry using the Birth Certificate application.